jenkinsci/dimensionsscm-plugin/docs/user-guide.md

 should set a project default request using SCWS or use DM\_TARGET\_REQUEST as commented on above.

-In version 0.6.8 of the plugin onwards, you can specify the following advanced options when checking in a file
+You can specify the following advanced options when checking in a file

 -   Force files to be checked onto the tip - This will force uncontrolled files with the same name as existing Dimensions files